devnindo/devnindo-schema-plugin/README.md

 # `devnindo-schemagen` Plugin

-The `devnindo-schemagen` is a companion plugin designed for the Devnindo data type library.
-It assists in generating schema representations for classes, making JSON conversion and validation seamless.
+The `devnindo-schemagen` is a companion plugin designed for the [`devnindo-datatype`](https://github.com/devnindo/devnindo-datatype) library.
+It assists in generating schema representations for a DataBean class, making JSON conversion and field validation seamless.

 ## Installation